 Although this is a solo song by Kim Seok-jin or Jin, it is still labeled as a BTS song.
 I consider it one of the Top 10 BTS Songs of All Time because the song is the entirety of BTS’ message to the world.

 “I’m the one I should love in this world…”

 The lyrics are heartwarming, the melody is exquisite, Jin’s voics is perfect, and the performance is outstanding.

 Watch and learn the lyrics of the song below.
 Remember to click the CC for English translations.

-When you hear this song sung with around 60,000 ARMY in the stadium singing along, it will give you goosebumps.
+When you hear this song sang with around 60,000 ARMY singing along in a stadium, it will give you goosebumps.
 Watch the video below.